mxiuwang/git-practice/Scenario_2/readme.md

     1. Name your file `NewFile.txt` and add some text (doesn't matter what).
     ![create new file](img/s2.4_newFileName.png)
     1. Click "Commit changes"
-    1. On your local repo, run
+    1. Refresh your local repo's pointers with the command
         ```console
         $ git fetch origin
         ```
-        to refresh your pointers
     </details>

     <details>